-This good-natured hunting dog breed makes an affectionate family companion.
-Suspected to be an ancestor of the Nova Scota Duck Tolling Retriever, he hails from Holland and was used to lure ducks into traps for hunting or tagging.
-He still serves as a hunting dog, but also excels at other dog sports such as flyball.
+The good-natured Kooikerhondje hunting dog breed makes an affectionate family companion.
+Suspected to be an ancestor of the Nova Scota Duck Tolling Retriever, they hail from Holland and were used to lure ducks into traps for hunting or tagging.
+They still serve as hunting dogs, but also excel at other dog sports such as flyball.

-See below for complete list of Kooikerhondje characteristics!
+See below for complete list of dog breed traits and facts about Kooikerhondjes!

 Dog Breed Group:Sporting Dogs

-Height:1 foot, 2 inches to 1 foot, 4 inches tall at the shoulder
+Height:14 to 16 inches tall at the shoulder

 Weight:20 to 25 pounds